ThatGuySam/marvelorder/src/pages/en/spider-man-freshman-year-138503.md

     ],
     "original_language": "en",
     "original_name": "Spider-Man: Freshman Year",
-    "overview": "Follow Peter Parker on his way to becoming Spider-Man, with a journey unlike any we've ever seen.", "poster_path": "/7ecqjxf49CaTsqQFIUd1iceoXZB.jpg",
+    "overview": "The animated series follows Peter Parker on his way to becoming Spider-Man in the MCU, with a journey unlike we've ever seen and a style that celebrates the character's early comic book roots.", "poster_path": "/7ecqjxf49CaTsqQFIUd1iceoXZB.jpg",
     "vote_average": 0,
     "title": "Spider-Man: Freshman Year",